FULL BIO-HALF HOURS WITH THE LOWER CREATURES

 And the Happy End; and the Dreadful Lord.

-Says Brown, "I wrote this song after accidentally channel surfing over the religious channel and seeing them show, over and over again, the writhing animatronic hand of Christ with the nail in it from the gory Mel Gibson movie.
+Says Brown, "I wrote this song after accidentally channel surfing over the religious channel and seeing them show the writhing animatronic hand of Christ with the nail in it from the gory Mel Gibson movie (The Passion of Christ).
 As if to say, 'Look at the blood and agony!
 See?
 NOW don't you believe?'
 And I thought (not for the first time), WTF?
 Who wants a god who wants blood?
-His son's blood?!
-You should run, screaming, from such a fucked up, unreasonable god!
+His son's blood?
+You should run, screaming, from such a fucked up, unreasonable god.
 Right?
 Again, I think Kurt Vonnegut says it way better--'The most important message of a crucifix, to me anyway, was how unspeakably cruel supposedly sane human beings can be when under orders from a superior authority.'"

-"Abraham & Isaac,� a four-minute mini-rock drama about a father who agrees to kill his son because God says so, opens with the lines:
+Abraham & Isaac, a four-minute mini rock opera about a father who agrees to kill his son because God says so, opens with the lines:

 Did Abraham say anything

-To Isaac, like, "I�m killing you today.
+To Isaac, like, 'I'm killing you today.

 Better bring a coat;

-It looks like rain."
+It looks like rain.'

-Brown modeled the song's doubled lead vocal on the two tiny twins from the Mothra vs. Godzilla movies.
-"I wanted something to cut the drama of the rest of the song," she says.
-The straight, almost choirboy-ish vocals deliver the father's demented explanations with spooky sweetness and calm. �I do love hearing innocent little girlish voices singing about killing,� she says with a grin.
+Brown explains the counterintuitive, eerie doubled vocal like so: "I wanted something to cut the drama of the rest of the song," she says.
+The straight, almost choirboy-ish vocals deliver the father's demented explanations with spooky sweetness and calm.
+"I do enjoy hearing those innocent voices singing calmly about murder," she says with a grin.

-"Beautiful Saviour (B.S.)" is a chilling tale of carnage, of children/soldiers being sacrificed, and how the U.S. blusters all over the world as Big Daddy.
+Beautiful Saviour (B.S.) is a chilling tale of carnage, of children/soldiers being sacrificed, and how the U.S. blusters all over the world as Big Daddy.
 "Our government kind of regards and treats the rest of the world as an idiot lower creature.
 Meanwhile, we all know the rest of the world regards America as the ultimate interfering boor, only way too dangerous to be ignored.
 I wanted this song to sound alternately soothing and reassuring ('we're here to help you!') and big, threatening and war-like.
-Jeff and I tried to make some of the entrances hit you like missiles screaming through the sky (esp. coming out of the little hymn section).
+Jeff and I tried to make some of the entrances hit you like missiles screaming through the sky (esp. coming out of the hymn section).
 John Stewart"s powerful, relentless drumming really helped pull that off."

-The sadly based-on-true-events number "Another Dead Soldier in Fallujah" is simple, sparse and haunting, with vocals and piano that cut deep with their restraint and unexpected harmonic clashes. �I wrote �Another Dead Soldier in Fallujah" in about 10 minutes.
-After guiltily stopping myself from flipping channels, I watched the news on the latest roadside bomb killing of a U.S.soldier in Iraq.
+The sadly based-on-true-events song, Another Dead Soldier in Fallujah, is simple, sparse and haunting, with vocals and piano that cut deep with their restraint and unexpected harmonic clashes.
+"I wrote "Another Dead Soldier in Fallujah" in about 10 minutes.
+After guiltily stopping myself from flipping channels, I watched the news on the latest roadside bomb killing of a US soldier in Iraq.
 They were interviewing the kid's parents, up in Washington.
 It was Christmas, and they and their home were all decked out in holiday stuff.
 There was an American flag in the background.
-They were clearly a really patriotic pair, and their obvious sense of duty was at war with the gigantic, unfathomable loss of their son.
+They were clearly a patriotic pair, and their obvious sense of duty was at war with the gigantic, unfathomable loss of their son.
 That confusion was written all over their faces and it just broke my heart.
 They wanted his death to have meaning, but you could see the struggle.
 And it was Christmas.
 I just kept thinking of how they would dread Christmas for the rest of their lives.
 I cried the whole time I wrote that song, because people are so beautiful and so awful."

-Mette in Madagascar recalls the Beatles with its bouncy opening and closing passages and Arthur Parker's poignant counter-melody bass line, but the unsettling and eerie middle section is of another world.
+Mette in Madagascar recalls the Beatles with its bouncy opening and closing passages and Arthur Parker's poignant counter-melody bass line, but the unsettling middle section is of another world.
 "Mette is about my own great great aunt who was something like 100 when I was a kid and who was one of the first missionaries to go to Madagascar.
 She really did used to write me letters.
 I'm trying to contrast the sweet little old lady w/ the damage done in the world by such sweet little old ladies and nice people.
-We all think we're just helping.
 That impulse to tell others what's best for them, even if it means tearing their country apart, seems scarily alive in America."

-"Vireo" pulls you in like a slow-motion dream that you don't want to end, skillfully using dissonance, carefully layered sounds and hypnotic vocals for a particularly disturbing/addictive effect.
-Says Brown, "Nobody but another bird nerd would know this... but in this song, which is called after a very shy bird, I managed to work in the bona fide (a la Roger Tory Peterson) characteristics of the Vireo, including "grey and solitary� (varieties) and �up on Alder, underground" (Vireos like alder trees and Alder is a street in Portland).
+Vireo pulls you in like a slow-motion dream, revealing skillful use of dissonance, carefully layered sounds and hypnotic vocals for a particularly disturbing/addictive effect.
+Says Brown, "Nobody but another bird nerd would know this... but in this song, which is named after a very shy bird, I managed to work in the bona fide (a la Roger Tory Peterson) characteristics of the Vireo, including "grey and solitary" (varieties) and "up on Alder, underground" (Vireos like alder trees and Alder is a street in Portland).
 The person I'm describing in that song is reclusive and anti-social, so the bird fit.
 Yes, I am a dork.
 But things like that give me a little secret thrill as a songwriter.
-I figure no one will notice but I'm always beyond delighted when someone catches it.�
+I figure no one will notice but I'm always delighted when someone catches on."

-Summing up the album, with powerful and unexpected instrumental and vocal arrangements, Brown reflects on all our little human hierarchies and how disastrous they've proven to be, "The hierarchies all shift a little, but the one thing they all have in common is that we determine and enforce them."
+She ends with an unexpected coda, on a sweet note: "Love, The Omnichord."
+Using unconventional lyrics and powerful compositional, music arranging, and performance skills, Brown reflects on our human hierarchies and how disastrous they've proven to be, "The hierarchies all shift a little, but the one thing they all have in common is that we determine and enforce them."

-�We�re not much for learning from history--you know we'll do the same things over again and again; the wars, the power struggles.
+"We're not much for learning from history--you know we'll do the same things over again and again; the wars, the power struggles.
 It's all so predictable and painful.
 It's a reminder to me of how small we are.
 You know; awful little creatures," she smiles.

-�But just when humanity frightens me the most, the beauty in the world and in people touches me.
+"But, usually, just when humanity frightens me the most and turns me almost entirely misanthropic, the beauty in the world and in people touches me in some small aspect.
 And blows me away."